 Laura Hubbard is High Progress Literacy’s high school specialist.
 She has worked with students from ages 8 to 45, helping students develop skills ranging from reading to multivariable calculus and beyond, by giving them the agency to take control of their own learning.

 An avid writer, Laura holds a B.S. in Biology from Duke University.
 Her experiences include curriculum development for online and in-person courses, one-on-one teaching, and guiding students and their parents through the college preparation process.
 Her dream is to help make lifelong learning–whether through college or technical school–an option for all students rather than just a dream.

 Rachel Jensen is lead associate for curation for High Progress Literacy’s TextDepot.
 A research and science literacy support specialist, Rachel locates articles and resources and organizes them to create the text sets in text depot, supporting instructors to incorporate best practices in using texts to learn across the curriculum.

 Rachel has been in education for 7 years, working as a district science coach in Florida, and as the professional learning and curriculum specialist for K-5 science instruction in Augusta, Georgia.
 She currently works as a full-time mother raising her three young children, and works with High Progress Literacy as a consultant.
-Rachel will complete a Master’s degree in Educational Leadership from Liberty University during the summer of 2017.
+Rachel will complete a Master’s degree in Educational Leadership from Liberty University in Spring of 2018.

 High Progress Literacy is copyright (c) 2017 by High Progress Literacy Associates, LLC.
 The materials on this site are free for individual use and for educational purposes.
 Any commercial use is strictly forbidden.
 Materials may not be redistributed without the express written permission of High Progress Literacy Associates, LLC.